 I can only imagine what it must be like to be the regulators implicated in these disasters.
 It’s been a long time since I worked as a state government bureaucrat, so I can’t remember exactly how big my caseload was.
 But I know that it was roughly twice as big as what I could reasonably manage.
 What I mean is that my colleagues and I were only able to actively oversee about half of what the public entrusted and expected us to oversee.

-Being a bureaucrat in the environmental and public health sector often felt to me like working as a firefighter with one truck and one hose.
 Our shorthanded status was a function of the political climate, the financial limitations of our regulatory agency, and the complex industrial history of the state in which we worked.
 We relied on a triage approach: Is anybody drinking it?
 Falling asleep at the wheel on sites like the Saint-Gobain facility in Hoosick Falls was a chronic, nagging concern.
 Being a bureaucrat in the environmental and public health sector often felt to me like working as a firefighter with one truck and one hose, while knowing that everyone around us was playing with matches.

 Matches, it turns out, come in all kinds of different forms.
 Drinking water emergencies can result from decades of industrial activity in concentrated areas and poorly planned land-use decisions—like my machine shop on the top of the hill, with all the houses and wells situated further down.
 Environmental health disasters can flare up from chemical spills and abandoned sites—dry cleaners, auto body shops, old industrial facilities.
 Or they might be smoldering around an industry on which the livelihood of an entire community depends, so that the social and political will to hold the company accountable for its mess is dissolved by the fear of a big employer leaving town.

-My colleagues and I were only able to actively oversee about half of what the public expected us to.
 I once had a big meeting with the owner and trustees of a certain metal finishing facility, during which I suggested that environmental compliance costs needed to be figured into the operational budget, just like the cost of raw materials.
 “That’s never gonna happen!” the owner barked at me, and went on to complain to his elected official.
 A few days later, my supervisor and I got a missive from the higher-ups to “work with them.”